alan-turing-institute/data-safe-haven/new_dsg_environment/azure-runbooks/dsg_build_instructions.md

 - Open a PowerShell command prompt with elevated privileges.

-- Download the "RDS-DC.zip" scripts file using an SAS-authenticated URL of the form `https://dsgxartifacts.file.core.windows.net/configpackages/Scripts/DSG-RDS.zip<sas-token>` (append the SAS token generated above -- starts "?sv=", with no surrounding quotes)
+- Download the "RDS-RDS.zip" scripts file using an SAS-authenticated URL of the form `https://dsgxartifacts.file.core.windows.net/configpackages/Scripts/DSG-RDS.zip<sas-token>` (append the SAS token generated above -- starts "?sv=", with no surrounding quotes)

 - You may be prompted to add the site to a whitelist.
 If so, then add the site and restart Internet Explorer.